Tuesday, January 27, 2026

 I engaged a lawyer for advice.
 I asked if it was okay if I was the one to move out.
 She said yes.
 I started looking at apartments.
 In the meantime Ken continued to sleep upstairs.
 He complained that the apartments I was looking at were too expensive.
 That angered me.
 He was the one looking to separate but he complained about the cost.

 The next day I went to the lawyer's office and signed the divorce papers.
-I remember that it was in August on Amanda's birthday.

 My lawyer advised me to gather our financial info.
 I found the file that showed where I had paid the down payment on our first home.
 I used the money that I gotten in the car accident settlement.
 I took it to the lawyer.
 I had planned on putting it back in the file cabinet.
 She said that he didn't need it and she kept it.